department-of-veterans-affairs/vets-website/content/pages/disability-benefits/conditions/exposure-to-hazardous-materials/contaminated-drinking-water-at-camp-lejeune.md

 - Medical records that show you have 1 of the 15 conditions listed above, **and**

 - [The Camp Lejeune Family Member Program Treating Physician Report (VA Form 10-10068b)](https://www.clfamilymembers.fsc.va.gov/Home/DownloadForm/10-10068b).
-Your doctor needs to fill it out and sign it.
+Have your doctor fill out and sign this form before submitting.

 <div class="call-out" markdown="1">

 ### What was in the drinking water?

-2 on-base water wells that were shut down in 1985 had the following chemicals:
+Two on-base water wells that were shut down in 1985 had these chemicals:

 - Trichloroethylene (TCE)
 - Perchloroethylene (PCE)